Skip to main content

 Staying on top of new selections

-When new selections are made, but do not automatically place students in their Assigned Team, they need to be checked manually in your Teams area.
-Keep an eye on the banner at the top of your Teams page β€” it will flag any students who have made a selection but haven't yet been placed in a team.
+When new selections are made without automatically placing students in their Linked Current or Planned Team, they must be manually placed in Teams on the Teams page.
+The banner at the top of your Teams page will flag any students who have made a selection but haven't yet been placed in a team.

 You will also see the new Activity Selections listed on the Selections List.